-During May 2006, the Company completed purchases under the stock repurchase plan previously announced on December 13, 2005.
-The Company's Board of Directors then authorized the repurchase of up to an additional \$2.5 million of Company stock in June 2006, to be completed no later than January 15, 2007.
+In June 2006, the Company's Board of Directors authorized the repurchase of up to \$2.5 million of Company stock, to be completed no later than January 15, 2007.
 The stock purchases will be made in the open market or through privately negotiated transactions.
 Market purchases will be made subject to restrictions relating to volume, price and timing in an effort to minimize the impact of the purchases on the market for the Company's securities.
 The amount of the stock repurchases will be used to continue to fund the Company's employee stock ownership and employee stock purchase plans.

-The table below sets forth purchases of Company stock during the second quarter of fiscal 2006:
+The table below sets forth purchases of Company stock during the third quarter of fiscal 2006: